Image-X-Institute/IntERAct/README.md

     - Build the solution in Debug mode (or in Release mode).
     - This will create the application PhantomControl\bin\Debug(or Release)\PhantomControl.exe which can then be operated using [this guideline](https://github.com  /ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/blob/main/Documentation/Software%20GUI%20Guide.pdf) when connected to a six-axis robotic system.

-## Key Features

-    - Accurate motion reproducibility for safer radiotherapy imaging systems.
-    - A user-friendly GUI interface that is ease of use.
-    - Design compactness.
-    - Easy workflow.

 ## Documentation

 [Documentation folder](https://github.com/ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/tree/main/Documentation) provides relevant information related to the latest release of this software and the instructions to operate the robotic phantom.